 Avoid harsh scrubs, says Wong.
 "No exfoliation!
 Scrubbing the skin will disrupt acne and spread bacteria, resulting in more acne forming, increased inflammation and redness," she says.

 Dr. Cheryl Karcher, a board certified dermatologist and the official dermatologist for NBC and the Miss Universe Organization, agrees that using harsh exfoliants can irritate acne-prone skin.
-"The main goal for sensitive, acne-prone skin is to keep the skin barrier in tact," she says.
-"Most people with acne think they should exfoliate or scrub a lot but you MUST NOT."
+"The main goal for sensitive, acne-prone skin is to keep the skin barrier intact," she says.
+"Most people with acne think they should exfoliate or scrub a lot but you must not."

 "[You] may even need to skip two days between applications, gradually increasing the days the treatment is applied," says Burgess.

 In addition to daily use of sunblock, facial plastic surgeon Dr. Houtan Chaboki says the timing of applying your topical treatments can make a difference in the sensitivity of your skin.
 He says to reduce skin irritation, "apply medication at night after washing the skin and allow skin to dry before [applying] skin care products."

 For a do-it-yourself treatment, Wong offers this all-natural skin care regime for sensitive, acne-prone skin.
 "Mix a few drops of lavender oil in a bowl of water, soak a washcloth and wash your skin with it.
 Lavender not only soothes and heals sensitive skin, but it's great for calming acne.
 It's antibacterial, antiseptic and has a decongestant effect."